ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![](image23.png)

-1. Switch to your preview tab in your Browser.
+1. Switch to your preview tab in your browser.
 2. Click on the first entry of your list report to find our newly created custom section on our object page.

 ![](image241.png)